Buying Apricot Trees Online

 Not a very demanding tree but a few things to remember.

-• Prune the tree to allow sun in and air to circulate into the centre.
+- Prune the tree every year to allow sun in and air to circulate into the centre.

-• As Apricots are early flowering fruit trees, they may be exposed to spring frosts.
-A fleece over the tree or planting close to a wall should help.
+- A fleece over the tree or planting close to a wall can mitigate frost damage.

-• If pot growing Apricots consistent watering is essential.
-A dry spell followed by watering can split the fruit.
+- Consistent watering is essential.
+A dry spell followed by watering/heavy rain can split the fruit.